queryluke/masseffect-5e/static/data/rules/04-05-ability-checks.md

 to sneaking and hiding.

 The skills related to each ability score are shown in the following list.
 No skills are related to Constitution.
-See an ability's description in the [Appendix X](needsLink) for examples of how to use a skill associated with an ability.
+See an ability's description in the <nuxt-link to="/phb/appendix/skills">Appendix: Skills</nuxt-link> for examples of how to use a skill associated with an ability.

 #### Strength
 - Athletics